LeonPakzad/osmorte/README.md

     terminal: npx ts-node index.ts
 ```

+## Handling amenitys

-## add new amenitys
+### add new amenitys
 adding new amenitys requires altering the following data:
 - adding db entry in                        prisma->schema.prisma
-- adding amenity mapping in             src->controllers->placeMapping.ts
+- adding amenity-functions and mapping in   src->controllers->places/newamenity.ts
 - adding amenity to the following in        src->controllers->placeControllers.ts
     - cols,
     - availablePlaceTypes
     - where availablePlaceTypes are used as switch case
-    - create
 - add the new amenity attributes to templates->placeAttributes

+### delete amenitys
+feel free to delete amenitys if they bloat your db without being used